kurshin/challenge/README.md

 The unit tests can be found under the "com.tastytrade.kurshin" package marked as "(test)".<br/><br/>
 Feel free to run the whole package with coverage in AS and enjoy the numbers.<br/><br/><br/>

+### UI Tests
+The UI tests can be found under the "com.tastytrade.kurshin.presentation" package marked as "(androidTest)".<br/><br/>
+You will need a device or simulator to run those.
+Unlike unit tests, UI tests are provided more as examples rather than for actual use.
+This is because the UI is more like a sketch in this case.
+For a commercial application, these tests can be expanded and supplemented.<br/><br/><br/>

 ### Theming
 The application supports a native night mode switch.
 To observe it in action, simply turn on/off the dark mode in the settings of your device (usually accessible from the quick settings top bar).<br/><br/><br/>